 A better question to ask is WHEN you should invest in REITs, versus properties

 At the time of writing, more investors are turning to REITs.
-This is not surprising, as many are adopting a “wait and see” approach to gauge the full effect of the cooling measures.
+This is not surprising, as many are adopting a “wait and see” approach to gauge the full effect of the Covid-19 recession on property prices.

-Investors who believe this like to seek exposure to the market through REITs.
-Because again, residential investors may lack the specialised knowledge to directly buy and manage commercial properties.
+Investors who, for instance, want to ride the wave of data centres will have little choice but to seek exposure to the market through REITs.
+Because again, residential investors may lack the specialised knowledge to directly buy and manage other types of properties.

-That being said, there are also many investors who still prefer physical properties over REITs, with good reasons.
+That being said, there are also many investors who still prefer physical properties over REITs, with good reason.